-Supportive Learning This is also a strength at SMHS.
-SMHS is a supportive learning environment Environment:Summarize the supportive for our students and strives to improve in the area.
-Students and parents feel learning environment trends and patterns safe at SMHS and our PBIS program is working toward ensuring students are observed by the team while completing this recognized for good behavior.
-Strengths include providing a well managed section of the report.
-What are the environment, supporting college and career readiness, and celebrating important trends and patterns that will achievements of students and staff. support the identification of student, teacher, and leader needs?
+This is also a strength at SMHS.
+SMHS is a supportive learning environment for our students and strives to improve in the area.
+Students and parents feel safe at SMHS and our PBIS program is working toward ensuring students are recognized for good behavior.
+Strengths include providing a well managed environment, supporting college and career readiness, and celebrating achievements of students and staff.